phamthomas12/Portfolio/README.md

 This is the Contact Page to contact me for now pressing the button doesnt send me anything for now:
 <img alt="Contact" src="https://github.com/phamthomas12/Portfolio/blob/main/assets/images/Contact.PNG">

+Issues:
+Cant centre the container for both the portfolio and contact page for now Cant get the collapsed nav dropdown to toggle

 Portfolio Link:
 https://phamthomas12.github.io/Portfolio/